 The Companies Act 2013 was enacted to overhaul the outdated regulatory framework which had been present for the last 57 years.
 However, even before it could be implemented, various issues cropped up and loopholes were discovered.
 Some of these were plugged in just before the enforcement of the statute.

 However, teething problems remained and the industry in general was sceptical about the stricter provisions, especially those applicable to private companies.
 The Government has now notified a host of amendments to the Act, majority of which have been done keeping in mind the need for improving the ease of doing business:

 - The requirement of mandatorily having minimum paid up capital amounting to INR 0.1 million for private companies and INR 0.5 million for public companies has been removed.

-- Declaration for commencement of business or exercise borrowing powers – Under the existing provision, a declaration was required to be filed by a director confirming that subscribers to the memorandum have paid the consideration for shares declared therein and that the company has met the minimum paid up capital requirement.
-This provision has been deleted and hence there is no declaration required from a director as a pre-condition to commencement of business or borrowing.
+- Declaration for commencement of business or exercise of borrowing powers.
+Under the existing provision, a declaration was required to be filed by a director confirming that subscribers to the memorandum have paid the consideration for shares declared therein and that the company has met the minimum paid-up capital requirement.
+This provision has been deleted and hence there is no declaration required from a director as a pre-condition to the commencement of business or borrowing.

-- With respect to related party transaction above the threshold of INR 10 million, approval of the shareholders vide a special resolution was required.
+- With respect to related party transactions above the threshold of INR 10 million, approval of the shareholders vide a special resolution was required.
 The same now requires only an ordinary resolution.
-Further, the requirement of passing such resolution shall not be applicable for transactions entered into between a holding company and its wholly owned subsidiary whose accounts are consolidated with such holding company and placed before the shareholders at the general meeting for approval.
+Further, the requirement of passing such resolution shall not be applicable for transactions entered into between a holding company.
+Its wholly-owned subsidiary whose accounts are consolidated with such holding company and placed before the shareholders at the general meeting for approval.